Why Social Media?

 Grow Your Community

 Once you know WHO your market is, you can start to grow your community.
-What is a community and why do you need to grow it?
+What is a social media community and why do you need to grow it?

 A community is a group of people with something in common which binds them as a group.
 We generally think of a community as the people in a certain neighborhood but really, a community can be any group of like-minded folks.

 The Bowling League is a community.
 The PTA is a community.
-Our Hunting Club is a community.
-And on social media, there are hundreds of communities.
-People who follow and friend other people out of common interests.
+A Hunting Club is a community.
+And on social media, there are hundreds of communities: People who follow and friend other people out of common interest.

 Tp grow your social media and make it an effective part of your company marketing, you must become part of a community or communities.
-You may even start your own community, which is even better.
+You may even start your own community, which is even better because interested people can join and these will become your most ardent marketers.

 On Facebook, there are two ways to start and grow communities.
 The first is with a Business Page and the second is with Groups.